Jodi Kristine Craigo, PhD

 Fax: (412) 624-4440

 Dr. Craigo is a Research Associate Professor in the Department of Microbiology and Molecular Genetics.
-In 2007 she accepted the position of Research Manager of the CVR.
-Jodi became the Director of Operations for the CVR in 2015.
+In 2007 she joined the then, newly-formed, CVR, and serves as the Director of Operations.
 She oversees the daily operations of the CVR which includes management of the core staff, equipment, and CVR facilities in the BST3.
 She is responsible for the design and daily content of the CVR social media marketing.
 She has been faculty in the Department of Microbiology & Molecular Genetics at the University of Pittsburgh School of Medicine since 2006.
 Jodi received her Ph.D. in Cellular and Molecular Biology in 1997 from Northeastern Ohio Universities College of Medicine & Kent State University in Rootstown, Ohio.
 She came to Pittsburgh in January of 1998 as a Post-Doctoral Research Associate in the laboratory of Dr. Ronald Montelaro.
 Her research interests include antimicrobial peptide development as well as utilizing SPR to answer mechanistic questions especially towards microbe pathogenesis, antibody:antigen interactions and vaccine development.
 Dr. Craigo additionally directs the biosensor/SPR core at the CVR that currently involves several collaborations with diverse departments and topics in the area of biomolecular interaction analysis.